 Eastbay Regional Private Sewer Lateral or PSL implementation dates have been set.
-The City of Piedmont and Emeryville started August 22, 2011, Stege Sanitary District starts October 17, 2011 and the City of Oakland is schedule to start on January 16, 2012.
+The City of Piedmont and Emeryville started August 22, 2011, Stege Sanitary District starts October 17, 2011, and the City of Oakland is scheduled to start on January 16, 2012.

 The program will directly affect homeowners selling their home, large remodel projects, home buyers, and sewer contractors.
 Realtors will be burdened with additional inspections and paperwork.

-Compliance is trigged when a homeowner is selling their home, when a remodel project cost over $100,000, or you request a different size water meter.
+Compliance is triggered when a homeowner is selling their home, when a remodel project cost over $100,000, or you request a different size water meter.

 Here is what you do.
 Call 444-1776 and set up an appointment or schedule online.
 Give us your information and were ready to start.
 If you have a proper cleanout a video of the sewer will be made.
 If the sewer is in good condition the test can be scheduled.
 Then pay the permit fees.
 If it passes the test the certificate will be issued.
 If problems such as leaks, damaged pipes, offsets, or root intrusion are shown, the sewer will need to be repaired or replaced.
 Once the work has been completed the test can be scheduled and the compliance certificate issued.

 Faulty sewers are responsible for pollution in the Bay, overflowing sewer treatment plants, backed up city mains, and raw sewage spilling on to residential properties.
-Last year many properties were flood with raw sewage.
-As a result of these problems the EPA has mandated EBMUD have a PSL program.
+Last year many properties flooded with raw sewage.
+As a result of these problems, the EPA has mandated EBMUD have a PSL program.

 Q: What is a "sewer lateral?"